loomnetwork/transfer-gateway-example/README.md

 }
 ```

-The `Gateway` contract implements the `withdrawERC721` function, which should be called by a user
+The `Gateway` contract implements the `withdrawERC721` or `withdrawERC20` function, which should be called by a user
 who wishes to withdraw a token from the Mainnet Gateway back to their own Mainnet account.

 > NOTE: The Mainnet Gateway will only allow a user to withdraw a token if they can provide proof